 Peak identification

 We first aimed to differentiate three possible cell populations, diploid, tetraploid and aneuploidy.
-We defined the thresholds for peaks that represented each cell population, diploid [0.8, 1.2], tetraploid [1.5, 2.2] and hypertetraploid/aneuploidy [>2.3].
+According to the currently accepted clinical diagnosis practice(ref? jyl), we defined the thresholds for peaks that represented each cell population, diploid [0.8, 1.2], tetraploid [1.5, 2.2] and hypertetraploid/aneuploidy [>2.3].
 The DI values obtained from Classify normally represent a mixture of cell populations and can be displayed in a histogram (Figure 1C).
 In order to estimate the parameters for each individual cell population, we adopted the procedure of kernel density estimation with the kernel density estimator, fhx=n-1i=1nKh(x-Xi) (Equation 2), where Kh.=1hK(.h) represents a “kernel function” K and a “bandwidth” h.
 We assumed that DI values were independently selected from a background distribution.
 To smoothen the histogram, we chose Gaussian distribution as the kernel (Wand 2000), and finalized on the bandwidth to minimize the mean integrated squared error (MISE), as MISEh=E(fh-f)2 (Equation 3).
 When two or more populations were observed with fairly large proportion of overlap, bimodal or multi-normal based assumption was made.
 For such cases, a reflection point was identified if a change in the first derivative sign was observed.

 Extraction of diploid/tetraploid peaks and isolation of aneuploid peak